Learn Infant Massage

-Designed by an experienced pediatric chiropractor and certified infant massage instructor, this course delivers practical skills and information to help babies thrive.
+Drawing on her experience as a pediatric chiropractor and certified infant massage instructor, Dr. Melanie designed this course to give parents practical, research-based skills to help their babies thrive.

 Benefits for Baby